samipourquoi/every-scoreboard/README.md

 ### ⚠️ Important note ⚠️

-Scoreboards name can't be longed than 16 characters!
+Scoreboards name can't be longer than 16 characters!
 To solve that issue, the program truncates the names which are too long, and replace their end with a series of number.

 If you wish to create your own tool solving that issue, you can find